Max Pine: Life

 In 1904, he was the Social Democratic candidate for the New York State Assembly in New York County's 12th District, losing the election to Democrat Edward Rosenstein.
 In 1908, he was the Socialist candidate for the Assembly in New York County's 4th District, losing the election to Democrat Aaron J. Levy.
-He also ran for Alderman on the Socialist ticket several times in the Lower East Side.
+He also ran for Alderman on the Socialist ticket several times on the Lower East Side.

+He was on the national executive committee of the Workmen's Circle from 1922 to 1924 and served as secretary of the United Hebrew Trades.
+He helped establish the People's Relief Committee, which represented American Jewish labor in the American Jewish Joint Distribution Committee and its work to provide relief to Jews after World War I. In 1920, he and Judge Harry Fisher of Chicago went abroad to investigate conditions among Ukrainian Jews and to negotiate with authorities in Moscow about improving those conditions.
+The trip became the basis for the Joint's relief activities among Jews in the Soviet Union.
+When he returned home, he played an important role in propaganda for relief work and was credited with raising large amounts of funds.
+In 1923, he and colleagues at the United Hebrew Trades organized the first Gewerkschaften Kampein (Yiddish - the Campaign among the [Jewish] trade unions) to raise funds for the Histadrut, the Jewish labor federation formed in the Yishuv (pre-statehood Jewish community in Mandatory Palestine / Eretz Yisroel).
+Two years later, the Kampein became a permanent event, and the project became known after years as the National Committee for Labor Palestine - after 1948 as the National Committee for Labor Israel.

 Pine died of pneumonia at his home in Maywood, New Jersey on March 2, 1928.
 More than 5,000 people attended the funeral at the Forward Building.
 Abraham Cahan Jacob Panken, Morris Feinstone, and Baruch Charney Vladeck spoke at his funeral.
 He was buried in the Workmen's Circle section of Mount Carmel Cemetery.
 He had a wife, three sons, and two daughter.

-A trade school in Tel Aviv called the Max Pine Institute was named after him.
+A trade school in Tel Aviv, the Max Pine Vocational School, founded in 1935, one of the first vocational schools in pre-State Israel, was named in his honor.